slyh/WC3-LAN-Relay/readme.md

       "LocalNetwork": "172.16.252.0/24"
     }
   ],
-  "WC3Interface": "tap0", // Interface where Warcraft III traffics will be monitored "PCAPInterface": "tap0", // Should be same as WC3Interface on Linux.
+  "WC3Interface": "tap0", // Interface where Warcraft III traffic will be monitored "PCAPInterface": "tap0", // Should be same as WC3Interface on Linux.
 On Windows, you have to find the interface's identifier
   "WC3InterfaceIPIndex": 0 // Select which IP is used as the source IP on WC3Interface, or set to -1 for auto detection }